just-buildsystem/justbuild/doc/tutorial/cross-compiling.md

 cross compile to.

 Once the required packages are installed, usage is quite forward.
-Let's start a new project.
+Let's start a new project in a clean working directory.

 ``` sh
 $ touch ROOT
 ```

 We create a file `repos.template.json` specifying the one local repository.

 ``` {.jsonc srcname="repos.template.json"}
 { "repositories":
   { "":